johnnyfreeman/winston/README.md

 ##### DevTools

-To start with, it would be nice to be able to lookup and execute devtool snippets.
+To start with, it would be nice to be able to lookup and execute devtools snippets.

 ##### Snippets